jdacamacho/API-with-Spring-boot-Spring-security-and-MySQL/README.md

-# API to manage users without authentication.
+# API to manage users with authentication (Spring Security).

-Api development by Morg4n, an easy example of how to use spring boot with a MySQL database.
+Api development by Morg4n, an easy example of how to use spring boot with Spring Security and a MySQL database.

 1. Clone the repository
    ```bash